 The validation of cloud particle size will follow the same path used to evaluate the optical depth.
 In most cases, the assessments will be performed on both parameters using the same datasets.
+The results below discuss comparisons of SEVIRI CPS retrievals, bu the strategy and results are similar for JPSS VIIRS and GOES-R ABI.
 Figure 23 shows the retrievals of ice (IWC) and liquid water content (LWC) and r_e profiles from radar and microwave radiometer retrievals over two